The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: Background

 \subsection{Adjacency}

 In the above DP definitions, the notion of adjacent (aka neighboring) datasets is deliberately left generic as it varies depending on the setting.
 We now review three common notions of adjacency:

-\begin{itemize} \item {\bf\em Add/Remove:} corresponds to inserting or deleting a record from the dataset.
+\begin{itemize}[itemsep=2pt] \item {\bf\em Add/Remove:} corresponds to inserting or deleting a record from the dataset.
 It is also referred to as ``unbounded DP'' since the dataset size is not the same, i.e., $|D| = |D'| \pm 1$.

 \item {\bf\em Edit:} replacing one record with another.
 It is also referred to as ``bounded DP'', i.e., $|D| = |D'|$.
 Guarantees under edit adjacency are typically twice as strong as add/remove as one edit corresponds to one remove and one add.